$188,901Average Value$141Average Price per Sq Ft0Homes For Sale

 Grabbing a takeout “rollo” from Marco’s Pizza

 Lisbon Avenue is not just one of the streets connecting the neighborhood to downtown, but it's also where a few locally-owned restaurants and shops are located.
 Lisbon Café in the neighborhood's southeast corner serves classic American-style diner food like sandwiches and salads.
 Patrons regularly come in for breakfast and brunch, ordering a tall glass of orange juice or coffee with their omelets, pancakes or breakfast burritos.
-Marco's Pizza slings hand-tossed pizza and their take on calzones, which they call "rollos."
+Marco's "World Famous" Pizza slings hand-tossed pizza and their take on calzones, which they call "rollos."
 Operating on Lisbon Avenue since 1959, it offers takeout meal deals for busy nights.
 Sentry Foods is just past the area's western border in Golden Valley, but major shopping is 3 miles west, past Interstate 41.
 Best Buy, Target and other big box stores take up the shopping plazas scattered with fast-food restaurants and chains.

 Stock up on fresh, local goods at Whole Foods near St. Aemilian's.